Thomas Willis: Research activity

 Willis was the first to number the cranial nerves in the order in which they are now usually enumerated by anatomists.
 He noted the parallel lines of the mesolobe (corpus callosum), afterwards minutely described by Félix Vicq-d'Azyr.
 He seems to have recognised the communication of the convoluted surface of the brain and that between the lateral cavities beneath the fornix.
 He described the corpora striata and optic thalami; the four orbicular eminences, with the bridge, which he first named annular protuberance; and the white mammillary eminences, behind the infundibulum.
 In the cerebellum he remarks the arborescent arrangement of the white and grey matter and gives a good account of the internal carotids and the communications which they make with the branches of the basilar artery.

-Willis replaced Nemesius's doctrine.
+Willis replaced Nemesius's doctrine, which had identified the ventricles of the brain as the location of cognition.
 He deduced that the ventricles contained cerebrospinal fluid which collected waste products from effluents.
 Willis recognized the cortex as the substrate of cognition and claimed that the gyrencephalia was related to a progressive increase in the complexity of cognition.
 In his functional scheme, the origin of voluntary movements was placed at the cerebral cortex while involuntary movements came from the cerebellum.

-He was one of the pioneers in the diabetes research.
+He was one of the pioneers in diabetes research.
 An old name for the condition is "Willis's disease".
 He observed what had been known for many centuries in India, China and the Arab world, that the urine is sweet in patients (glycosuria), however he hadn't coined the term mellitus as it is commonly claimed.
 His observations on diabetes formed a chapter of Pharmaceutice rationalis (1674).
 Further research came from Johann Conrad Brunner, who had met Willis in London.
 Willis was the first to identify achalasia cardia in 1672.